titumozammel/human-energy-economics/README.md

 Human Energy Economics reframes organizational performance through an economic question:

-> **How can organizations create value today while preserving and strengthening the capacity required to create value tomorrow?**
+**How can organizations create value today while preserving and strengthening the capacity required to create value tomorrow?**

-HEE therefore focuses not only on **what organizations produce**, but on **what they consume, what they preserve, what they can mobilize, what they can apply, and what they can sustain**.
+HEE therefore focuses not only on **what organizations produce**, but on:

+- what they consume;
+- what they preserve;
+- what Human Capital they possess;
+- what Human Energy they can mobilize;
+- what capabilities they can connect;
+- what conditions enable application;
+- what they can apply;
+- what they can execute; and
+- what they can sustain.

+The central HEE distinction is:

+> **Human Capital is capability.**
+> **Human Energy is the capacity to apply that capability.**
+> **Organizational Capacity provides the broader system-level means and conditions for application.**

+The objective is:

-> **The objective is sustained value creation without self-consumption.**
+> **Sustained value creation without self-consumption.**

 ---